 If an insurance company refuses to cover the cost of this medicine or if the co-pay is 20%, most men will not be able to afford this valuable medication.
 Cancer patients have a challenging enough time as it is.
 They shouldn’t have to face bankruptcy because they cannot afford an important medicine.

-Taking Zytiga with Food Could Save Big Bucks!
+Taking Zytiga with Food Could Also Save Big Bucks!

 The official prescribing information for Zytiga suggests a 1000 mg daily dose.
 It is often prescribed as four 250 mg tablets.
 There is the following admonition: